TheSimpleZ/ServiceBlock/docs/api-reference/ServiceBlock.Interface/Storage/StorageAttribute.md

 StorageAttribute(Type)
 ------
-Summary: This attribute should be used to mark the storage type of a resource
+This attribute should be used to mark the storage type of a resource
-  Parameters:
-    storageType: The type of storage that should be used

 ```
 public StorageAttribute(Type storageType)
 ```

 ### Parameters

 Name | Description
 --- | ---
-storageType |
+storageType | The type of storage that should be used